UNIVERSITY of WISCONSIN-MADISON

 What do I need for the STEP application?

 To apply, applicants will need to fill out the online STEP application and pay the application fee.
 The application will require the submission of a current grade report in PDF format.
-This does not need to be an official transcript; it can be an unofficial report or screenshot from an online portal or other school documentation.
+This does not need to be an official transcript; it can be an unofficial report.
 This will be uploaded directly into the online application, so it should be ready when the application is started.
-If you are a new applicant, you may also submit a letter of recommendation and a copy of recent standardized test scores.
+You will also need to submit the answers to a series of short questions.
+Those questions can be found on the STEP program page.

 What other forms should I submit after I’m accepted?